 Your 10,000 word dissertation enables you to produce a sustained piece of critical writing on a topic of your choosing.
 It will allow you to apply the core knowledge, skills and experience that you have gained throughout the year.

-You'll attend dissertation preparation seminars in Term 1 to enable you to write your proposal, with further support in Terms 2 and 3.
+You'll attend dissertation preparation seminars to enable you to write your proposal, with further support later in the year.
 You'll be supervised by a member of staff with expertise in a relevant area.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.